alex-k-exe/alex-k-exe/README.md

 I don't really care if I'm a fullstack/frontend/backend developer, and more focused on just making stuff

-Hopefully by the time someone is reading this, I've uploaded a few Instagram posts for creative coding viusalisations of tv shows and movies
+Hopefully by the time someone reads this, I've uploaded a few Instagram posts for creative coding viusalisations of tv shows and movies